 The last time I ‘reviewed’ hospital food I was in a bed at the Royal Hallamshire posting glum messages on Twitter and Facebbok about breakfasts limited to cereal or soggy toast, and mince and potato pie with two more kinds of potato.
 When I discharged myself early my notes read: “Reason for discharge – does not like the food.”

 A family member has been receiving NHS treatment at the private Claremont and I took myself off to its restaurant, like the rest of the place, bright and clean.
-That day I had fish and chips and thought it really good – excellent fish with a crispy batter.
+That day I had fish and chips and thought it was lovely – excellent fish with a crispy batter.

 The next time it was lasagne and I was halfway through eating it when the realisation hit me (one can get distracted in hospital) that this was really, really good, baked with a light touch.
 Sadly, it was half-eaten by the time this happened so a picture was out of the question.

 Now I’ve just been again and as luck would have it lasagne was on the specials menu at £5.95.
-It wasn’t as elegantly presented as the first time round but it tasted as good.
+It wasn’t as elegantly presented as the first time round but it tasted just as it had before.
 The pasta was so melting I would have sworn it was home made but, as a chef explained, it wasn’t.
-But the meat filling is and it’s as good as anything I could eat on the shores of Lake Como.
+But the meat filling is and it’s as fine as anything I could eat on the shores of Lake Como.
 I liked the way it was not overwhelmed by tomato but the cheesy béchamel took precedence.

 According to the chefs – the kitchen staff often serve at the table – it was tray baked and when reheated to order a little tomato juice is sprinkled on the bottom to stop it burning.
 I like the cheffy tip!
 But I did enjoy the way it was beginning to crisp – just – at the edges.